 Phase angle of phase A

 3-phase short-circuit level

-Open the Measurements library of powerlib and copy the Impedance Measurement block into your model.
+Open the Fundamental Blocks/Measurements library and copy the Impedance Measurement block into your model.
 This block is used to perform the impedance measurement.
 Connect the two inputs of this block between phase A and phase B of the B2 bus.
 Measuring the impedance between two phases gives two times the positive-sequence impedance.
 Therefore you must apply a factor of 1/2 to the impedance to obtain the correct impedance value.
 Open the dialog box and set the multiplication factor to 0.5.